 7.5 Prioritizations for transmission power reductions

 For single cell operation with two uplink carriers or for operation with carrier aggregation, if a total UE transmit power for PUSCH or PUCCH or PRACH or SRS transmissions on serving cells in a frequency range in a respective transmission occasion i would exceed PCMAX(i), where PCMAX(i) is the linear value of PCMAX(i) in transmission occasion i as defined in [8-1, TS 38.101-1] for FR1 and [8-2, TS 38.101-2] for FR2, the UE allocates power to PUSCH/PUCCH/PRACH/SRS transmissions according to the following priority order (in descending order) so that the total UE transmit power for transmissions on serving cells in the frequency range is smaller than or equal to PCMAX(i) for that frequency range in every symbol of transmission occasion i.
+If the UE transmits SRS on multiple cells indicated in SRS-MultiCell-PosConfig, the UE allocates power so that all REs of the SRS transmissions on the multiple cells have same power.

 For the purpose of power allocation in this clause, if a UE is provided uci-MuxWithDiffPrio and the UE multiplexes HARQ-ACK information in a PUSCH, a priority index of the PUSCH is the larger of (a) the priority index of the PUSCH according to clause 9 and (b) the larger priority index of the HARQ-ACK information.
 When determining a total transmit power for serving cells in a frequency range in a symbol of transmission occasion i, the UE does not include power for transmissions starting after the symbol of transmission occasion i.
 The total UE transmit power in a symbol of a slot is defined as the sum of the linear values of UE transmit powers for PUSCH, PUCCH, PRACH, and SRS in the symbol of the slot.

 - PRACH transmission on the PCell